espen42/duckfactory/README.md

 ```

-### Hooking it up: exporting to combinereducers
+### Hooking it up: exporting to combine reducers

 If you've used redux before, this should be simple.
-At the bottom of the reducer file above, export the necessary:
+At the bottom of `users.js`, export the necessary:

 ```javascript
 export default userGeese.getReducers();